Climate Change Animals Affected: How Does Climate Change Threaten Them?

 Certain species face an exceptionally high risk of extinction due to climate change.
 Some of the most endangered include:

-• Polar Bears: Dependent on sea ice for hunting, these apex predators struggle with habitat loss as Arctic ice melts [2].
+Polar Bears: Dependent on sea ice for hunting, these apex predators struggle with habitat loss as Arctic ice melts [2].
+The critical role of Arctic sea ice is also vital for the survival of vulnerable marine species like the ringed seal, which polar bears rely on for food.

-• Coral Reefs: Entire ecosystems, including species like clownfish, are endangered by coral bleaching caused by rising sea temperatures [5].
+Coral Reefs: Entire ecosystems, including species like clownfish, are endangered by coral bleaching caused by rising ocean temperatures, which lead to habitat degradation and increased disease rates [5].

 These species represent just a fraction of the countless animals struggling to adapt to rapidly changing environmental conditions.